SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-03-Publish-Wishlist/README.md

 1. Now select the Development icon ![dev_icon](images/Exercise1_Dev_icon.jpg) from the vertical toolbar on the left to go back to the development view.

-    * Select the `furnitreshop` folder and click on the run button as shown in the image.
+    * Select the `srv` folder and click on the run button as shown in the image.

     ![run as](images/Exercise1_17_run_as1.png)